flux-gui/flux-gui/website/versioned_docs/version-0.37.0/references/cli-reference/gitops_create_dashboard.md

 ## gitops create dashboard

-Create a HelmRepository and HelmRelease to deploy Weave GitOps
+Create a HelmRepository and HelmRelease to deploy Flux-GUI

 ### Synopsis

-Create a HelmRepository and HelmRelease to deploy Weave GitOps
+Create a HelmRepository and HelmRelease to deploy Flux-GUI

 ```
 gitops create dashboard [flags]